- Cityscape Picturesque pages from history

 A cobblestoned fairytale rich in culture and counterculture, Prague is an architectural medley of antique churches, brutalist relics and art nouveau facades.

 The Bohemian pride in culture and fringe arts is transforming its warehouse districts, with new bars and galleries, clubs and restaurants – Prague’s post-Communist renaissance has given its gastronomic fortunes a fillip, too.
+At once frozen in time and on fast-forward, the new Czech way embraces clean-cut futurism and a louche Bohemian mien.

 Do go/Don’t go